secretstartups/handbook/customer-success/professional-services-engineering/education-services/gitlabcicdhandsonlab8.html.md

 1. Open the `ci-registry` snippet.
 1. Copy the entire line that starts with `volumes = ` from **step 3** of the snippet's instructions.
 1. On your computer's file system, open the `config.toml` file located in the `.gitlab-runner` directory.
-1. In your local `config.toml` replace the line that starts with `volumes =` with the line you copied above.
+1. In your local `config.toml`, replace the line that starts with `volumes =` with the line you copied above.
 This allows your local GitLab Runner to access Docker running on your computer.
 1. In a terminal, restart your runner with `gitlab-runner restart`

 ### Add a `Dockerfile`

-1. Navigate to the tab with the **CICD Hands On Demo** project.
-Click on `Dockerfile` to open it.
+1. In the tab with the **CICD Hands On Demo** project, navigate to the project's repository page.
+1. Click on `Dockerfile` to open it.
 1. In the upper right-hand corner of the file, click the **Copy file contents** button.
 1. In another tab, open your **CICD Demo** project from earlier labs.
 1. Add a new file by clicking **+ > This directory > New file**